brow/rebeccabutler.org/_posts/2019-09-27-dark-mode-website.md

 ---
 layout: page
-title: Support dark mode in a website with CSS
+title: Dark mode in a website with CSS
 ---
 This site has a dark mode and a light one.
 Which mode you see depends on the setting of your device.
 Try it!